 There are several ways to clamp open loop timing belt ends together.
-Here are some of them gathered into one post with images and some with comments.
+Here are some clamp ideas gathered into one post with images and some with comments.
 Most of them here are for GT2 belts, but some ideas work for others too.

 A quick overview to get ideas flowing and images for quick reference.
 It could be helpful when you don’t know yet what method to use for clamping.
 Since most of them are 3D-printable you are in luck when having access to one.